open-component-model/ocm/docs/reference/ocm_configfile.md

   </pre>
 - <code>blobLimits.ocireg.ocm.config.ocm.software</code>
-  The config type <code>blobLimits.ocireg.ocm.config.ocm.software</code> can be used to set some blob layer limits for particular OCI registries used to host OCM repositories;
+  The config type <code>blobLimits.ocireg.ocm.config.ocm.software</code> can be used to set some blob layer limits for particular OCI registries used to host OCM repositories.
+  The <code>blobLimits</code> field maps a OCI registry address to the blob limit to use:

   <pre>
       type: blobLimits.ocireg.ocm.config.ocm.software
       blobLimits:
           dummy.io: 65564
-          dummy.io:8443: 32768
+          dummy.io:8443: 32768 // with :8443 specifying the port and 32768 specifying the byte limit
   </pre>

   If blob limits apply to a registry, local blobs with a size larger than